Penn Global Research & Engagement Grant Program Apply for a Research Grant

 Criteria for Priority Consideration

-Penn Global looks for projects that enhance Penn’s engagement with one or more countries or regions outside the United States or issues, trends, topics, or challenges that are of global importance.
-Projects must primarily take place outside the United States and be focused on issues that are not primarily focused on the United States.
+Penn Global looks for projects that enhance Penn’s engagement with one or more countries or regions outside the United States and/or issues, trends, topics, or challenges that are of global importance.
+Projects must primarily take place outside the United States and be focused on issues that are not United States-centric.

 Success can be measured by a variety of criteria; there is no “one-size-fits-all” model.
-But in general, benchmarks for success can be measured by research and academic outputs (e.g., scholarly publications, presentations, events), equitable engagement with new partners, creation and development of new courses at Penn or educational opportunities for Penn students, ability to attract school/center and external funding, media coverage, and research or policy impact.
+But in general, benchmarks for success can be measured by research and academic outputs (e.g., scholarly publications, presentations, events), cultivation of or strengthening of existing equitable engagement with international partners, creation and development of new courses at Penn or educational opportunities for Penn students, ability to attract school/center and external funding, media coverage, and research or policy impact.

 Penn Global welcomes all proposals that meet its minimum criteria, but proposals that feature the following will receive preferential consideration:

-3. Build strong and equitable partnerships between Penn and collaborating institutions, organizations or communities abroad; and
+3. Build strong and equitable partnerships between Penn and collaborating institutions, organizations or communities abroad

-4. Include a clear plan for obtaining matching funds equal to or greater than the amount requested from a Penn Global fund.
+5. Include a clear plan for obtaining matching funds equal to or greater than the amount requested from Penn Global

 In addition, for the Holman Africa Research and Engagement Fund, preferential consideration will be given to proposals that specifically address or relate to sub-Saharan Africa and/or the Democratic Republic of the Congo.